-Our nurse, Mrs.White is located in the A-Wing.
+Our nurse, Mrs. Manila and our Health Aide, Mrs. Buschmann are located in room C-4.
 If your child is ill, please DO NOT send him/her to school.
 The nurse is available only for accidents or illnesses occurring in school.
 We cannot treat injuries that were received at home.